giuseppedipoce/Italian-BTP-analysis-in-PIIGS-scenario/README.md

 ## Comments about results
 The aim of this work from a bayesian point of view is to highlight the fact that GARCH models are not suitable to model residuals that do not follow a standard normal distribuition.
-In this repo you will find a t-Student alternative approach to avoid the problem.
+In this repo you will find a t-Student alternative approach to avoid this problem.
 Don't esitate to get in touch for clarifications and collaboration about it.

 ## Used technologies